Student support over the summer

 Visit the to explore a range of support resources.

-We know many of our international students will remain on campus over the summer, and you'll find plenty going on if you are.
+We know many of our international students remain on campus over the summer, and you'll find plenty going on if you are.

 The International Society have events and meetups running throughout the break.
 Find out more on the .